mbrandonw/mbrandonw.github.io/_drafts/algebraic-structure-and-protocols.markdown

 check("* is commutative", multiplicationIsCommutative)
 ```

 The `check` function would be smart enough to be able to inspect the arguments of `multiplicationIsCommutative`, generate many inputs, plug them in, and verify the predicate holds true.
-We will assume we have access to such a function for the remainder of this article.
+We will assume we have access to such a theoretical function for the remainder of this article.

 There is a very good discussion of QuickCheck in the context of Swift in the book [Functional Programming in Swift](http://www.objc.io/books/).